technomalogical/cony/README.markdown

             direction = 'en|ru'
         redirect('http://translate.google.com/#%s|%s' % (direction, term))

-This bookmarks trying to figure out if query contains only ASCII characters and then translates text from English to Russian.
+This bookmark converts from English to Russian if it contains only ASCII characters.
 Otherwise it translates in other direction.

 There are many other applications of this small webserver.